 We are a 501c3 non-profit organization.
 Whether your tech company just made billions , or you're just a regular non-billionaire person and you'd like to sponsor some of our work in the community by making a tax-exempt donation, we'd love that!
 You can donate here:

-I am a California State Board Licensed Acupuncturist with a focus on integrative treatment for chronic pain, addiction, trauma and women's health.
+I am a California State Board Licensed Acupuncturist and Associate Clinical Social Worker with a focus on integrative treatment for chronic pain, addiction, trauma and women's health.

-I earned my Master of Social Work (MSW) at the University of Southern California, where I deepened my understanding of trauma and its effects on mental and physical health.
+I earned my Master’s in Traditional Chinese Medicine (MSTCM) in 2014 and my Master’s of Social Work (MSW) at the University of Southern California in 2018.
+Through study and clinical practice in both disciplines, I strive to continue to deepen my understanding of trauma and its effects on mental and physical health.
 I held clinical social work internships at UCSF and the Center for Harm Reduction Psychotherapy, where I learned from and worked alongside pioneers in the harm reduction field.
-In addition to providing acupuncture through Slow Poke, I am a registered ACSW and work full time as a social worker in the city providing intensive case management services to adults who are diagnosed with severe mental illness and substance use.
+In addition to providing acupuncture through Slow Poke, I am a registered ACSW and work full time as a social worker in the city providing intensive case management services to adults struggling with severe mental illness.

 My goal as a dually licensed provider is to integrate important mind/body modalities into programming in community settings.
 Through comprehensive program development I hope to create an abundance of opportunities for underserved populations to access truly holistic care.